The article was revised and updated on August 2, 2024

 Discover Sapio LIMS

 LIMS solutions have a range of features that support the collection and storage of vast amounts of data.
-From automated workflows to sample management, they can be customized to suit the specific needs of laboratories.
+From automated workflows to sample management, they can be customized to suit laboratories’ specific needs.

 When researching the different types of systems, it is essential to understand their differences.
 Whether you need software that enables remote data access or require an out-of-the-box solution, there is a specific type of LIMS system to suit the needs of your organization.